2tieatie/test_task/README.md

 Keep in mind that LinkedIn may have algorithms in place to prevent extensive web scraping.
 A single query in this project retrieves only the first 100 pages of data to avoid potential issues with LinkedIn policies.

 ## Author
-This project was made by Misha Tumanov with 🐍❤️.
+Made by Misha Tumanov with 🐍❤️